-Radiographic Evaluation: To evaluate lytic bone lesions, full skeleton radiographic survey or whole body low-dose CT is recommended.
-10-12
+Radiographic Evaluation: To evaluate for lytic bone lesions, full skeleton radiographic survey or whole body low-dose CT is recommended.
+The latter is more sensitive in identifying bone lesions and is the preferred method.

 Cytogenetic Studies: Although MM may be morphologically similar, several subtypes of the disease have been identified at the genetic and molecular level.
-Bone marrow studies at initial diagnosis should include chromosome analysis by metaphase cytogenetics and fluorescence in situ hybridization (FISH) performed with the plasma cells obtained from bone marrow aspiration.
+Bone marrow studies at initial diagnosis should include chromosome analysis by fluorescence in situ hybridization (FISH) performed with the plasma cells obtained from bone marrow aspiration.
+Metaphase cytogenetics may provide additional information.
 Specific chromosomal abnormalities have been identified in patients with MM involving translocations, deletions, or amplifications.

-Deletion of 17p13 (the locus for the tumor-suppressor gene, p53) leads to loss of heterozygosity of TP53 and is considered a high-risk feature in MM.13-15 Other high-risk chromosomal aberrations in MM are characterized by structural changes that include specific rearrangements involving the IGH gene (encoding immunoglobulin heavy chain), located at 14q32.
+Deletion of 17p13 (the locus for the tumor-suppressor gene, p53) leads to loss of heterozygosity of TP53 and is considered a high-risk feature in MM.73-75 Higher proportion of myeloma cells with the abnormality as well as mutation of the remaining allele significantly enhances the risk.
+Other high-risk chromosomal aberrations in MM are characterized by structural changes that include specific rearrangements involving the IGH gene (encoding immunoglobulin heavy chain), located at 14q32.
 Several subgroups of patients are identified on the basis of 14q32 translocations.

 The main translocations are the t(11;14)(q13;q32), t(4;14)(p16;q32), t(14;16)(q32;q23), and t(14;20)(q32;q12).
 Several studies have confirmed that MM patients with t(4;14), t(14;16), and t(14;20) have a poor prognosis, while t(11;14) is believed to impart less risk.
-16-19 del(13q) is a common abnormality that is observed on FISH studies, but is a negative prognostic factor only when observed on metaphase cytogenetics.
+76-79 del(13q) is a common abnormality that is observed on FISH studies, but is a negative prognostic factor only when observed on metaphase cytogenetics.

-Abnormalities of chromosome 1 are also among the frequent chromosomal alterations in MM.20 The short arm is most often associated with deletions and the long arm with amplifications.21 Gains/amplification of 1q21 increases the risk of MM progression and incidence of the amplification is higher in relapsed than in newly diagnosed patients.^{20,22}
+Abnormalities of chromosome 1 are also among the frequent chromosomal alterations in MM.20 The short arm is most often associated with deletions and the long arm with amplifications.27 Gains/amplification of 1q21 as well as 1p deletion increases the risk of MM progression and incidence of the amplification is higher in relapsed than in newly diagnosed patients.^{20,22}

-Stratification of patients into various risk groups based on the chromosomal markers is being utilized by some centers for prognostic counseling, selection, and sequencing of therapy approaches.^{23,24} According to the NCCN Multiple Myeloma Panel Members, the FISH panel for prognostic estimation of plasma cells should, at minimum, examine for t(4;14), t(14;16), 17p13 deletions, and chromosome 1 amplification.
-The utility of this information is to determine biological subtype and for prognostic recommendations.
+Stratification of patients into various risk groups based on the chromosomal markers is being utilized by some centers for prognostic counseling, selection, and sequencing of therapy approaches. ^{23,24} According to the NCCN Multiple Myeloma Panel members, the FISH panel for prognostic estimation of plasma cells should, at minimum, examine for t(4;14), t(14;16), 17p13 deletions, and chromosome 1 amplification.
+The utility of this information is to determine biological subtype and for prognostic recommendations as well as candidacy for clinical trials.